 They do require you view a short (3 minute) video before you can beginning filling out their online form.

-Click the 'Find Out More' button.
-Graphics, links, and information above thanks to CalFire and the California Wildland Fire Coordinating Group (CWGG)
+Click the 'Find Out More' button directly above.
+Graphics, links, and information thanks to CalFire and the California Wildland Fire Coordinating Group (CWGG)

 Fire Safety Grant / CWPP related downloads.